samsong1019/ProReadMeGenerator/README.md

 ## Tests
 To use test the application:
 ```
 All you have to do is go into terminal and type node index.js.
-Make sure you are in the correct location.
+Make sure you are in the correct location. (cd to assets and ls to make sure index.js is there)
 ```
 ![](https://github.com/samsong1019/ProReadMeGenerator/blob/main/assets/GIFT.gif/demogif.gif)